Raymond St. Jacques: Early life and education

 St. Jacques was born James Arthur Johnson in Hartford, Connecticut.
 He had a sister, Barbara Ann.
 Shortly after his birth, his parents divorced; he moved with his mother and sister to New Haven, Connecticut.
 St. Jacques' mother Vivienne later worked as a medical technician at Yale University.

 After graduating from Hillhouse High School, St. Jacques attended Yale, where he studied drama and psychology.
 Upon graduation, he worked as an assistant director, actor and fencing instructor for the American Shakespearean Festival in New Haven.
-St. Jacques staged all of the fencing scenes and duels while at the company and would continue to practice fencing for the rest of his life.
+St. Jacques staged all of the fencing scenes and duels while at the company.
+He continued to practice fencing for the rest of his life.

 After moving to New York City, St. Jacques continued to pursue acting and studied at the Actors Studio.
-To support himself, he worked as a model, dishwasher and a busboy.
-St. Jacques first professional acting role was in the off-Broadway play High Name Today.
+To support himself, he worked as a model, dishwasher, and busboy.

+St. Jacques's first professional acting role was in the off-Broadway play High Name Today.
 St. Jacques was cast in the role of "Judge" in the off-Broadway performance of Jean Genet's play The Blacks at St. Mark's Playhouse in 1960.